Kimak–Kipchak confederation: Decline

-A court doctor of the Seljuk Sultans, al-Marwazi tells that "Kais" and "Kuns" expelled the "Shars" tribe (Middle Turkic sarïğ), and the Shars, in turn, caused the chain displacements and migrations of the Turkmens, then Oghuzes and finally Pechenegs.
-Matthew of Edessa tells that the "people of snakes" pressed the "red-haired", and the "red-haired" moved on the Oguzes, who together with the Petchenegs attacked Byzantium.
+A court doctor of the Seljuk Sultans, Sharaf al-Zaman al-Marwazi tells that "Kais" and "Kuns" expelled the "Shars" tribe (Middle Turkic sarïğ), and the Shars, in turn, caused the chain displacements and migrations of the Turkmens, then Oghuzes and finally Pechenegs.
+Matthew of Edessa tells that the "people of snakes" pressed the "red-haired", and the red-haired moved on the Oguzes, who together with the Petchenegs attacked Byzantium.
 Pletnyova identified the Kais as Kimaks and the Sharys as Kipchaks, whose endonym was calqued by East Slavs as Polovtsy (compare OES polovъje, meaning "light yellow").
-Besides the Sharys, i.e. the yellow Kipchaks, participated other Kimak hordes (Kais, Kuns), and other members of the Kaganate in the advance to the West.
+Besides the Sharys, i.e., the yellow Kipchaks, other Kimak hordes (Kais, Kuns), and other members of the Kaganate in the advance to the West.
 However, Golden identified the Qays as the Kumo Xi who were of Proto-Mongolic origins, and Shary as "Yellow Uyghurs", led by Basmyl chiefs, rather than Kipchaks. and "the People of the Snake" should be interpreted as "People of the chieftain named Snake-Dragon" and identified with an anti-Karakhanid tribal coalition (including the Qays among others) led by Budrach, a Yabaku chieftain whose epithet was Böke "Great Dragon / Great Snake", following Klyashtorny.

 The Kimak Kaganate's fall in the mid-11th century was caused by external factors.
 The migration of the Central Asian Mongolic-speaking nomads pushed by the Mongolic Khitay state Lyao formed in Northern China in 916 AD.
 The Khitay nomads occupied the Kimak and Kipchak lands west of the Irtysh.
 The Kaganate thereafter declined, and the Kimeks were probably at times subjected to Kyrgyz and Kara-Khitai overlordship.
-In the 11th–12th centuries the Mongolic-speaking Naiman tribe in its westward move displaced the Kimaks-Kipchaks from the Mongolian Altai and Upper Irtysh.
-From the middle of the 12th century the Mongolic tribes predominated almost in all the territory of modern Mongolia.
+In the 11th–12th centuries the Mongolic-speaking Naiman tribe, in its westward move, displaced the Kimaks-Kipchaks from the Mongolian Altai and Upper Irtysh.
+From the middle of the 12th century, the Mongolic tribes predominated almost in all the territory of modern Mongolia.

-In the 12th century the territory of the khanate included the southern Urals, the eastern Volga area, the Mangyshlak Peninsula, and the region northwest of the Aral Sea.
+In the 12th century, the territory of the khanate included the southern Urals, the eastern Volga area, the Mangyshlak Peninsula, and the region northwest of the Aral Sea.
 Their centers included Kimäk and Sangir.
 Most of the population was semi-nomadic, a minority were sedentary farmers, and many of the city dwellers were craftsmen.
-In the northern parts of Kimek territory were underground towns of tunnel networks and chambers to escape the cold.
+In the northern parts of the Kimek territory were underground towns of tunnel networks and chambers to escape the cold.

-In the 13th century the remnant of the Kimak Khanate was conquered by the Mongols and its lands were assigned to the Ulus of Jochi.
+In the 13th century, the remnant of the Kimak Khanate was conquered by the Mongols and its lands were assigned to the Ulus of Jochi.
 See Golden Horde for the area's subsequent history.
 A significant part of the population in the Kipchak Khanate state, created by the Mongols, was from the Kimak Kaganate lands.
-The Kimak leader Bachman Khan resisted some years after the Mongols conquered the region.
+The Kimak leader Bachman Khan resisted for some years after the Mongols conquered the region.